HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Conclusion

 \section{Conclusion}

-In this paper, we introduced Collaborative Attention-Aware Visualizations (CAAVs), extending the concept of attention awareness from individual to multi-user immersive analytics.
-Our HeedVision implementation demonstrated how tracking and visualizing collective attention patterns through a distributed voxel representation can enhance group awareness and coordination in an immersive collaborative exploration, though with important caveats about when and where these benefits emerge.
+In this paper, we introduced Collaborative Attention-Aware Visualizations (CAAVs), extending attention awareness from individual to multi-user immersive analytics.
+Our design space addresses three research questions: how to capture collective attention in real time (RQ1), how to record it over time (RQ2), and how to display it effectively (RQ3).
+Through \textsc{HeedVision}, we demonstrated one viable configuration within this space (head-based capture, voxel-based recording with temporal decay, and explicit world-embedded display) and evaluated it with eight co-located pairs in augmented reality.

-Results from our user study reveal that the effectiveness of attention visualization depends on the underlying data structure and visual metaphors employed.
-In abstract, discrete environments such as scatterplots, CAAVs dramatically reduced redundant exploration by 70\% and enabled emergent coordination strategies with minimal verbal communication.
-However, in continuous terrain environments with natural landmarks, attention visualization sometimes interfered with existing coordination cues, suggesting that CAAV design must carefully consider the affordances of the visualization space itself.
-These findings demonstrate that attention-aware collaboration is not universally beneficial but rather context-dependent, working best in abstract data spaces that lack natural reference points for coordination.
-This insight has important implications for the design of collaborative visualization systems: rather than applying attention visualization uniformly, future systems should adapt their approach based on the structure and semantics of the underlying data and visual representation.
+Our exploratory study provides initial evidence that CAAV effectiveness depends critically on visualization context.
+In abstract, discrete environments such as scatterplots, CAAVs reduced redundant exploration by approximately 70\% and enabled emergent coordination strategies with minimal verbal communication.
+In continuous terrain environments with natural landmarks, attention visualization sometimes interfered with existing coordination cues, suggesting that CAAV design must carefully consider the affordances of the visualization space itself.
+These findings indicate that attention-aware collaboration may be most beneficial in abstract data spaces lacking natural reference points (such as high-dimensional projections, network visualizations, or dimensionally-reduced embeddings) while potentially offering less advantage in spatial data with inherent geographic structure.

-While our current implementation focuses on head orientation as an attention proxy in synchronous, co-located settings, the CAAV framework provides a foundation for future work across various collaborative configurations, visualization types, and attention-tracking modalities.
-Our findings indicate that effective attention visualization requires adaptation to specific visualization environments rather than a one-size-fits-all approach.
-As immersive analytics continues to evolve toward multi-user environments, contextual attention-aware approaches offer promising paths for enhancing collaborative sensemaking and analytical workflows in these complex spatial workspaces.